carleshf/ExposomeDataChallenge2021/README.md

   1. This abstract has been selected for the _Topic 2 - Muti-omic data integration_ chaired by __Juan Ramón González__ on Wednesday, April 28th, 4:45 - 6:00 PM (CET time).

-  2. After performing the initial analyses and observed that results were not conclusive or relevant, we decided to retract our proposal form the event on Monday, April 26th.
+  2. After performing the initial analyses and observed that results were not conclusive or relevant, we decided to renounce to the event on Monday, April 26th.

 ---